 Arrange the chicken in a single layer on the lined baking sheet(s), mostly without touching each other.
 Bake for 18-20 minutes, until chicken is cooked through (165 degrees F measured using an instant read thermometer).

 Allow chicken to rest for 5 minutes before eating.
 If desired, drizzle with balsamic glaze to serve.

 Video Showing How To Make Balsamic Chicken Thighs:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Balsamic Chicken Thighs!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Balsamic Chicken Thighs!